Girls of Many Lands: Cécile (Gates of Gold) France, 1711

-In 1711 France, Cécile Revel is the daughter of a poor doctor, although she has learned to read and write and is an independent young lady.
+In 1711 France, Cécile Revel is the daughter of a poor doctor, although she has learned to read, write and is an independent young lady.
 After helping a woman who had fallen from a horse, she ends up serving in the Versailles court of King Louis XIV.
 In the complicated world of court life, Cécile gradually discovers that her heart and spirit are more noble than she thinks.
 When most of the royal family falls ill, Cécile cannot bear for them all to die in the hands of misguided court physicians, and locking herself and some maids in a room with the young Duke d'Anjou away from the doctors, saving his life.

 The book was written by Mary Casanova and illustrated by Jean-Paul Tibbles.

 Spring Pearl (The Last Flower) China, 1857

 Called boyish by her new family for being able to read and write and work in a garden, twelve-year-old orphan Chou Spring Pearl (周 春珠) realizes that her "odd ways" just don't fit in the Sung home, the home she is taken to after her parents die in 1857 during the Second Opium War in Canton, China.
 She decides to be herself and slowly wins the respect of her benefactor's family, who did not initially respect her family or background.
 By being courageous and using her sensible practicality, Spring Pearl was able to save the Sung home.

 The book was written by Laurence Yep and illustrated by Kazuhiko Sano.